 Air pollution and allergies are concerning in certain areas and at different times of the year.
 No matter where you live, it’s important to help children understand the concepts of air quality and how it impacts their health and wellness with this air pollution experiment for kids.

 The reality of air pollution is best understood when it can be physically seen.

-Try this simple activity with kids to show them there really are things in the air that we cannot see.
+Try this simple air pollution experiment for kids to show them there really are things in the air that we cannot see.

 - 3-4 clear plastic plates